aljazsim/cli-typescript-code-organizer/README.md

 You can create a new default configuration file by running `tsco --initialize` in the terminal window which will create `./tsco.json` .
 The configuration file is in JSON format and can be modified to suit individual TypeScript organization preferences.

-### File Configuration
+### File Configuration Section

-File configuration specifies which files are included and which ones are excluded when running `tsco` .
+Files configuration section specifies which files are included and which ones are excluded when running `tsco`.
 You can use glob patterns to specify files or directories.
 Here's an example of the default files configuration section:

 ```json
 {